MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-install-os.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-supplemental-package.md)]

-The Azure Stack HCI, version 22H2 operating system (OS) is installed locally on each server in your cluster.
+The Azure Stack HCI, version 22H2 operating system is installed locally on each server in your cluster.
-The installation includes one *Cloud* folder that contains the deployment tool used to deploy a cluster.
+The installation includes a folder that contains the deployment tool used to deploy a cluster.

 [!INCLUDE [important](../../includes/hci-preview.md)]